The Fifteenth Sunday After Pentecost

 “Worship is the submission of all our nature to God.
 It is the quickening of conscience by his holiness; the nourishment of mind with his truth; the purifying of imagination by his beauty; the opening of the heart to his love; the surrender of will to his purpose – and all of this gathered up in adoration, the most selfless emotion of which our nature is capable and therefore the chief remedy for that self-centeredness which is our original sin and the source of all actual sin.”
 1.

 Worship engages the totality of our being; the connecting of the heart with the mind and the soul with the body; it engages with all of our senses – all of them.
 And worship, by being active and never passive (for it is the response of the created to the creator and not the other way around), moves us from self to other – from worldliness to Godliness – from sinfulness to pure love.

 The great German systematic theologian, Karl Barth, in his seminal work ‘Church Dogmatics’ sums up Temple’s wonderful description of worship in one, simple sentence: “Christian worship is the most momentous, the most urgent, the most glorious action that can take place in human life.”
 Just ponder that amazing sentence again:

 Christian worship is the most momentous, the most urgent, the most glorious action that can take place in human life.

 If that is the case, how valuable is worship to you and to me?
 How much value do you give to the vision of our forebears who built this sanctuary to the glory of God and a Choir School to nurture the young and to fill this space with heavenly music?
-And, more importantly, what time do I make for that kind of worship in my daily life?
-And am I allowing that kind of worship to truly transform my life and order my priorities?
+How much value do you place on coming here Sunday by Sunday, and day by day?
+And am I allowing worship to truly transform my life and order my priorities?